rear/rear/doc/user-guide/02-getting-started.md

-// FIXME: Make this part more generic and add distribution information

-= Getting started
+# Getting started

-== Software requirements
+## Software requirements
 Relax-and-Recover aims to have as little dependencies as possible, however over time certain capabilities were added using utilities and specific features, causing older distributions to fall out of support.
 We try to avoid this where practically possible and be conservative to add new dependencies.

-The most basic requirement for Relax-and-Recover is having +bash+, and ubiquitous Linux tools like:
+The most basic requirement for Relax-and-Recover is having `bash`, and ubiquitous Linux tools like:

  - dd (coreutils)